constantinne/sequelize-i18n/README.md

     category_instance.get_i18n( "ES" );
     // category_instance.name == "" if options.default_language_fallback is set to false
     // category_instance.name == "french name" if options.default_language_fallback is set to true

+### set_i18n instance method

+An Sequelize instance method is added to the Sequelize model in order to set virtual i18n property in the lanuage you want.

+    category_instance.set_i18n("fr", "category", "le francais nome");